 Organised by CIES - International Centre for Sport Studies, in partnership with three universities, De Montfort University in Leicester (England), SDA Bocconi School of Management in Milan (Italy) and the University of Neuchâtel (Switzerland), the FIFA Master in Management, Law and Humanities of Sport was created to promote management education within the sports world.
-It has developed to become a top graduate programme developing all-round managers who can cope with the increasingly complex world of sport.
+It has developed to become a top graduate programme developing all-around managers who can cope with the increasingly complex world of sport.

 A unique programme